-CEQA Determination: The proposed investigations could result in an effect, either directly or through habitat modification, on western burrowing owl.
+Thus, without mitigation, the proposed investigations could result in an impact, either directly or through habitat modification, on special-status and other nesting birds.
 Implementation of MM Gen-1 will require a biologist to assess the proposed investigation locations at least one week prior to mobilization.
-In addition, to ensure that impacts to western burrowing owl would be further avoided and minimized, the Authority and Reclamation would implement MM Bio-12, which requires pre-activity surveys, the establishment of avoidance buffers around occupied habitat, relocation of work areas, and biological monitoring.
-If the proposed investigations still cannot avoid effects to western burrowing owl, the Authority and Reclamation would implement MM Gen-2.
-Therefore, for the purposes of CEQA, impacts on western burrowing owl would be less than significant with mitigation incorporated.
+In addition, to ensure that impacts to bald eagles, golden eagles, and other special-status and nesting birds would be further avoided and minimized, the Authority would implement MMs Bio-9 through Bio-11, Bio-13, and Bio-14.
+These measures include a general nesting bird survey and species-specific pre-activity surveys, avoidance buffers, and timing restrictions, and would require that there is no take of protected birds and that other impacts are avoided.
+If the proposed investigations still cannot avoid permanent impacts to bald eagle, golden eagle, and other special-status and migratory birds, as well as other nesting birds not covered by the MBTA, the Authority would implement MM Gen-2.
+Therefore, impacts on bald eagles, golden eagles, and other special-status and nesting birds would be less than significant with mitigation incorporated.